GerritCodeReview/k8s-gerrit/operator/README.md

     ## Port used for SSH requests (optional; if unset, SSH access is disabled)
     sshPort: null

+  ## Whether to run Gerrit in replica mode
+  isReplica: true

   ## Configuration concerning the Gerrit site
   site:
     ## Size of the volume used to persist not otherwise persisted site components